OpenCilk/infrastructure/README.md

 - Intel x86 processors, Haswell and newer
 - AMD x86 processors, Excavator and newer
-- Various 64-bit ARM processors, including the Apple M1 and M2
+- Various 64-bit ARM processors, including Apple M1 and M2

 The present version has been tested on the following operating systems: